 The new paradigm – The empowered buyer

 The digital information age and the Internet have created a new paradigm in both business-to-business and consumers’ sales: the buyer-empowered world.
 Information is easily available and accessible.
 Buyers are more independent in the exploration process with less reliance on sellers for information, creating a very competitive sales environment.
-Some estimates are that on average, business-to-business buyers have done 57% of their due diligence work before engaging a sales representative.
+Some estimates are that, on average, business-to-business buyers have done 57% of their due diligence work before engaging a sales representative.

 The buyer-empowered word has prompted the extensive movement toward inbound sales and lengthened the purchase and sales cycle.
-Buyers are bombarded with information and offers and are educated and demanding.
+Buyers are bombarded with information and offer and are educated and demanding.
 Sellers must compete for their attention.
 This requires getting in front of prospects and keeping them engaged until they are ready to make the purchase decision.
-Sales personnel must align their selling efforts to the buyer’s journey; personalize interactions so they are relevant and meaningful; build trust, acting as an advisor to assist in solving problems, preparing for trends or otherwise help a prospect reach the purchase decision; and enhance the overall customer experience
+Sales personnel must align their selling efforts to the buyer’s journey; personalize interactions so they are relevant and meaningful; build trust, acting as an advisor to assist in solving problems, preparing for trends, or otherwise help a prospect reach the purchase decision; and enhance the overall customer experience

 In business-to-business sales environments, the 4th quarter is frequently the time when a business prepares and plans budgets for the next year.
 A sales team that has aligned its efforts with a prospective buyer’s path and developed a trusted relationship with meaningful and personalized engagement is in a much better position to have its products or services included in budgets for the next year.